s3440468/ArithmeticParser/imagene/arithmeticParser/README.txt

 		red, green and blue values in X and Y. Returns a PixelNode object containing all three returned red, green and blue values.

-	ArithmeticNode.redOperation(xPixel, yPixel)
-	ArithmeticNode.greenOperation(xPixel, yPixel)
-	ArithmeticNode.blueOperation(xPixel, yPixel) - carries out the contained arithmetic on either the red, green or blue values of the passed X and Y objects.
-Returns a double value containing colour data.
+	ArithmeticNode.operation(xValue, yValue) - takes two integers as input, and returns a double value as output.

 HOW TO USE - PIXEL NODE
 -----------------------